 Yellow Ribbon Program

 Scripps College is pleased to participate in the Yellow Ribbon Program.
 The Yellow Ribbon Program is a partnership between Scripps College and the Department of Veterans Affairs (VA).
-The program is designed to help students supplement their Post 9/11 GI Bill Tuition Benefits.
+The program is designed to help students supplement their VA benefits.

 What is the Yellow Ribbon Program?